Coined Cuisine

 • Fresh Strawberries - If you have fresh strawberries, I definitely suggest using those to really hone in on that beautiful fruity flavor.
 Frozen will work in a pinch.

-• Fresh Pineapples - Same goes for the pineapples that we use for our pina colada layer.
-However, I only had some pineapple chunks that I cut and then put in the freezer, so use whatever version you have!
+• Fresh Pineapples - Same goes for the pineapples that we use for our piña colada layer.
+Fresh is best, but canned/frozen are still great.

 • Coconut Cream - Coconut cream gives us that signature pina colada flavor.
 If you only have the can of coconut milk, just scoop up the cream from the top of the can.
 Using coconut cream keeps this dessert dairy free!

 • Rum - I'm a bit extra; we had two different types of rum on our bar cart, so I used both in this recipe.
-If you only have one, I would suggest a neutral-flavored rum (so no coconut, etc).
-That way, it will mesh well with the daiquiri and the pina colada halves.
+If you only have one, I would suggest a neutral-flavored rum (so extra flavors).
+That way, it will pair well with both the daiquiri and the piña colada halves.

 How do you remove homemade popsicles from the popsicle mold?

-Do I need to use two different types of rum for this recipe?
+Do I really need to use two different types of rum for this recipe?

 Not at all - I'm just extra LOL.
 If you're only using one type, I would suggest a clear rum, and something a bit neutral-flavored, so it goes well in both halves of the popsicle.